TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/drivers/gpmc.md

 - Multiple read access in asynchronous mode is not supported in address/data-multiplexed and AAD- multiplexed modes
 - Interupt mode is not supported.
-- Interface to NORLIKE or SRAM-like devices are not supported.
 \endcond

 ## GPMC Overview